gaurav2721/notification_service/README.md

   - `id` (string): Template identifier in UUID format
   - `data` (object): Key-value pairs for template parameters
 - `scheduled_at` (optional): ISO 8601 timestamp (UTC) for scheduled delivery
+- `from` (required for email notifications): Object containing sender information:
+  - `email` (string): Sender email address

 **Note**: Either `content` OR `template` must be provided, but not both.
 When using a template, the `data` object contains the key-value pairs that will replace the template variables.

+**Important**: Email notifications require a mandatory `from` field with an email address.
+Non-email notifications should not include the `from` field.

 ## Notification Scheduling